emilypx/appfair.github.io/index.md

 # The App Fair For Student Developers

-App Fair apps are written in Swift and utilize a native SwiftUI user interface.
+App Fair apps are written in Swift and utilize a native `SwiftUI` user interface.
 Apps target macOS 12 and Swift version 5.5, giving them access to the full power of Swift's async/await concurrency features.

 The distribution process for App Fair apps is completely automated, instantaneous, and free.
 The only requirement is a GitHub account that is associated with your `.edu` e-mail address.
 No additional registration, sign-up, or approval is required in order to start developing and distributing apps for the App Fair.

 ## Introduction: Fair Grounds and the "F-A-I-R" stages

 "Fork-App-Integrate-Release" (F-A-I-R) describes the stages of creating, developing, building, and distributing an App Fair app.
-The "Fork" and "App" parts are handled by you, the developer: a fork is created of the template `/APP-ORG/App` repository, and you develop your app in your own's organization's repository.
+The "Fork" and "App" parts are handled by you, the developer: a fork is created of the template [`/appfair/App`](https://github.com/appfair/App) repository, and you develop your app in your own's organization's repository.
-The "Integrate" and "Release" are handled by the build host that accepts pull requests from the developer's fork and validates, builds, packages, and releases the installable app.
+The "Integrate" and "Release" phases are handled by the build host that accepts pull requests from the developer's fork and validates, builds, packages, and releases the installable app.
-The build host is considered the "Fair Ground" for the App Fair, and the default build host is implemented using a series of GitHub actions, artifacts, and releases.
+The build host is considered the "fairground" for the App Fair, and the default build host is implemented using a collection of GitHub actions, artifacts, and releases, all of which are contained within the [appfair/App](https://github.com/appfair/App) repository.

 From an App developer standpoint, an App Fair app is a Swift application that is defined by a Swift Package Manager `Package.swift` file, and that uses of two source code repositories: *Fair* & *App*:
  - [https://github.com/appfair/App](https://github.com/appfair/App) is the repository that is forked to create a new  App Fair app; PRs submitted to this repository are automatically built and released to the **App Fair.app** catalog.
- - Fair is the runtime SwiftUI library that is included in every App Fair project, and acts as a sandboxed container within which your application is run.
+ - Fair is the runtime `SwiftUI` library that is included in every App Fair project, and acts as a sandboxed container within which your application is run.
 The `Fair` library is the only required dependency for your app's [https://github.com/appfair/App](https://github.com/appfair/App) fork.

 ## "App Fair" & other distribution platforms

-App Fair apps are written in Swift, a modern & safe language, compiled natively for Intel & ARM, and utilize the SwiftUI framework to provide a truly native application user interface.
+App Fair apps are written in Swift, a modern & safe language, compiled natively for Intel & ARM, and utilize the `SwiftUI` framework to provide a truly native application user interface.
 This makes apps installed from the App Fair tend to be fast and efficient, and have the capability to utilize the full range of the platform's native frameworks.

 Unlike other platform-native storefronts, there is no required developer application, fees, or recurring subscriptions, nor is there any review process or delays in issuing updates.